 Undergraduates interested in the third option should contact Prof Kipping and describe 1) your major/institution 2) your research interests 3) any relevant past experience/classes and 4) an academic reference contact name and email address.
 Experience with coding is particularly helpful and some Python starting materials can be found down below (keep scrolling)!
 Please be aware that we receive far more requests for undergraduate research than we have opportunities!
 Priority is given the Columbia astronomy majors.

-In addition, we are excited to announce that that applications are now being accepted to our inaugural CURE (Cool worlds Undergraduate Research Experience) position.
+In addition, we are excited to announce that that applications are now being accepted to our 2023 CURE (Cool worlds Undergraduate Research Experience) position.
 The program aims to increase participation of undergraduate students from underrepresented groups in exoplanetary research.
 This is a 10-week summer research opportunity funded from the Cool Worlds Lab directly.
-Applications for Summer 2022 are open with a deadline to apply by March 31st.
-To apply, please contact Prof Kipping directly with "CURE Application" in the subject line outlining 1) your background 2) your research interests and 3) any relevant past experience.
+Applications for Summer 2023 are open with a deadline to apply by March 31st.
+To apply, please contact Prof Kipping directly with "CURE Application" in the subject line outlining 1) your background (classes/GPA) 2) your research interests and 3) any relevant past experience.
 Past experience is not a requirement, but helpful.
-Preference will be given to students with aligned research interests and living in the New York City area.
+Please be aware that in 2022 there were ~60 Columbia undergraduates looking for astronomy research projects and there are only ~15 faculty, hence we are rarely able to accommodate applications from outside of Columbia/Barnard!
 Feel free to inquire with any questions.

 high school students